If your iOS or Mac device keeps asking you to sign in to a different Apple ID, you probably know how frustrating it can be.

 Why This Happens

-You can also run into this problem if you’re using iTunes associated with one Apple ID to back up and restore a device that’s logged into another account.
+You can also run into this problem if you’re using iTunes or Finder associated with one Apple ID to back up and restore a device that’s logged into another Apple ID account.

-For example, if you use your iTunes to help a friend backup and restore their device, some of the apps stored on your computer might be transferred over.
-Of course, this also works the other way around: like if you’re restoring from a backup on someone else’s iTunes on Mac or PC.
+For example, if you use your iTunes or Finder to help a friend back up and restore their device, some of the data stored on your computer might be transferred over.
+Of course, this also works the other way around: such as if you’re restoring from a backup on someone else’s iTunes or Finder app on Mac or PC.

 This only seems to be the case for apps that are already on the iOS device in question but are also stored on the computer you’re using.
 Common culprits include major social media platforms and other popular apps.

-That’s because iTunes tries to get as much data locally as it can.
-Rather than download apps from the App Store, it simply uses the data already on a computer to sync.
+That’s because iTunes/Finder tries to get as much data locally as it can.
+Rather than download information, it simply uses the data already on a computer to sync.

 Unfortunately, if you have an app “purchased” by a different Apple ID, you’re sort of out of luck.